 The Monster Buster Club members are twelve years old.
 Said twelve-year-olds regularly beat up evil aliens and save the day with a combination of gadgetry, teamwork, and physical prowess bordering on Charles Atlas Superpower.

 In South Park, all of the students with the exception of Butters have shown to be consistently more intelligent than the adults especially in the later episodes and understand many complex things.

 The basis of the main plot of the episode "Cartman Joins NAMBLA" is Cartman feeling too mature for his friends and attempting to make friends with adults.
 It worked far too well.

 This appeared to be the entire premise of FOX's animated series Allen Gregory.
 Unfortunately, the kid was also an unlikable twerp, so the show didn't last.

-Members of Kids Next Door Sometimes show signs of this trope, which can ironically imply that they can be more mature than some of the villians they face.
+Members of Codename: Kids Next Door sometimes show signs of this trope, which can ironically imply that they can be more mature than some of the villians they face.

 Especially Numbuhs 1 and 5.
 They've both been in life-threatening situations too many times to count, Numbuh 5's got the wisdom of somebody at least twice her age, and Numbuh 1 has a relationship with his girlfriend that some grown men would envy.
 They're both 10-11 years old.

 The biggest example of this trope would probably be Numbuh 362, considering she's in charge of a whole global organization filled with thousands of kids.